Ruud14/Page-Manipulator/README.md

 Project status: not finished

-WARNING: This project was created in a short period of time and definitely isn't perfect (yet :D)!
-This works on most sites, but there are some exceptions!
+WARNING: This extension works on most sites, but there are some exceptions!
 If you'd like to see any specific improvements or found any bugs, let me know [here](https://github.com/Ruud14/Page-Manipulator/issues).

-**Chrome Extension to inject HTML, CSS or JavaScript any web-page.**
+**Browser Extension to inject HTML, CSS or JavaScript any web-page.**
-Inject HTML, CSS or JavaScript to your favorite web-pages.
+Inject HTML, CSS or JavaScript into your favorite web-pages.
-Have the changes you make be saved and applied everytime you visit the specified website.
+Have the changes you make be saved and applied everytime you visit the specified website(s).

-Better than 'inspect element' because It will stay after a reload :D
+**Better than 'inspect element' because It will stay after reloading the page.**

 [![Page Minipulator Chrome Extension](https://i.ibb.co/9bbBGWf/image.jpg)](https://www.youtube.com/watch?v=_-FCWwC9XQA "Page Minipulator - Chrome Extension")

 **How to install?**

+***Chrome:***

-Get it in the chrome extension store [here](https://chrome.google.com/webstore/detail/page-manipulator/mdhellggnoabbnnchkeniomkpghbekko).
+Install it from the chrome extension store [here](https://chrome.google.com/webstore/detail/page-manipulator/mdhellggnoabbnnchkeniomkpghbekko).

 Or follow the steps below.
-- Download all these files and put them in to a folder.
+- Clone this repository.
 - Open your chrome browser and click on the 3 dots in the top right corner.
 - Go to: "More Tools" > "Extensions".
 - Enable developer mode in the top right corner.
-- Click "Load unpacked" in the top left corner and select the folder.
+- Click "Load unpacked" in the top left corner and select the cloned directory.

+***Microsoft Edge:***

+Install it from the Microsoft extension store [here](https://microsoftedge.microsoft.com/addons/detail/page-manipulator/hfhjgoiepgnobooahplnlfcbgaakilib).

+Or follow the steps below.
+- Clone this repository.
+- Open your Microsoft edge browser and click on the 3 dots in the top right corner.
-- Enjoy :D
+- Click "Extensions".
+- Enable developer mode in the bottom left corner.
+- Click "Load unpacked extension" in the center of the screen and select the cloned directory.

 **How to use?**
 - Simple, First open the extension.